nmrr/flipperzero-rfidbeacon/README.md

 This application can transmit the whole alphabet (A to Z), numbers (0 to 9) and symbols in [Morse](https://fr.wikipedia.org/wiki/Code_Morse_international) via **RFID** (125 kHz) and **NFC** (13.56 MHz) interfaces.

 On **RFID** (125 kHz) range is about 5 meters with a small loop antenna.
 With an amplified loop, the range can extend to 15 meters according to my measurements.

-Mesurements on **NFC** (13.56 MHz) will be conducted later
+On **NFC** (13.56 MHz) range is about 50 meters with a small loop antenna.

 ## Gallery